 Tips for repairing and maintaining a clean dishwasher

 Dishwashers are usually a high maintenance major appliance, even in today's high-tech world.
-Some of these tips will help you decrease the risk of needing costly repairs.
+However, as you employ some of the following tips, you will be able to do more dishwasher maintenance on your own, which will help you decrease the risk of needing costly repairs.

 Dishwashers won't last long as garburators, using yours this way will run the risk of problems and expensive repairs.
 Food particles can get into the smallest areas inside your dishwasher, clogging the unit.
 Some models last longer than others under hard use, but eventually, in one area or another, parts will start to wear out.